popqq/Smart_Plant/docs/source/programming.rst

     };

 - ``Lemon_tree_label_page_1.png`` is the background image that will be displayed on the e-paper.
-It has a resolution of 296x128 pixels.
+For the having always a styled background image, I made a `python script <https://github.com/JGAguado/Label-maker>`_ for generating the image of the plant, the title and the parameters gauges out of a JSON config file for the plant.
+However you can use any photo editor of your choice, but remember the max pixel size is 296x128 and the center of each gauges (as indicated in the YAML code).

 .. image:: images/programming/Lemon_tree_label_page_1.png
     :width: 50%